cordero-c-perez/ANOVA/one_factor.md

 the likelihood of finding an absolute difference when comparing cumulative distributions.
-However, this interpretation can get confusing when p-values such as (.54) are produced as p-values this high typically support the null hypothesis, but for the ks.test() it simply tells us that half of our data is “alike”.
+However, this interpretation can get confusing when p-values such as (.54) are produced as p-values this high typically supports the null hypothesis, but for the ks.test() it simply tells us that half of our data is “alike”.

 The ANOVA assumptions are as follows: